 We have a small amount of inventory ready to ship out.
 Otherwise, we'll be sewing your piece upon order.
 Keep in mind, we're a small team and good things take time!
 Expect anywhere from 4-7 days, on top of the shipping time.

 Currently, we're charging a flat fee per shipment (based on weight) through USPS.
 Tracking information is included in your confirmation email once your order has been shipped.

 Our boxes, tape, and shipping labels are made from 95% post-consumer content and are manufactured in the United States.

-Pop it back in the mail, to the address listed below.
-Make sure to include a note as to why you are returning the item — we're curious :) We are unable to pay for return shipping at this time.
+Email us for return address (email@example.com) Make sure to include a note as to why you are returning the item — we're curious.
+We are unable to pay for return shipping at this time.

 Fiber Reactive Procion Dyes